TUDelft-PRIME-Books/Linear-Algebra/Chapter3/MatrixInverse.md

 ::::::

+(Subsec:MatrixInverse:Grasple)=
 ## Grasple Exercises

-The first **XXXX** exercises are quite starightfordwardly computational.
+The first exercises are quite straightfordwardly computational.
 The remaining exercises tend to be more theoretic.

 ::::::{grasple}